ninryt/taxdatabase-sql-tableau/README.md

 - Tableau: Visualization of insights and reporting.
 - Notepad++: Writing and editing SQL code.
 - Lucidchart: Designing the database schema and entity relationships.
+- Python frameworks: Flask or Streamlit, for dynamic querying and forecasting.

 ---
 ## 🔸 Skills Demonstrated